Last updated: 1 month ago

 The card displays no card number, no CVV security code, expiration date, nor signature.
 The cardholder's name is printed on the front of the card, while the Apple, MasterCard, and Goldman Sachs logos are engraved.

 This design choice lends itself to a rather minimalistic and sleek-looking card compared to competitors' offerings.

 Upon delivery, cardholders who own the iPhone XR or newer devices can activate the physical card by moving it near the product packaging.
 Those with an iPhone X or earlier will need to open the Wallet app and tap it against their iPhone.

 Fees, rates, and limits

 Depending on the cardholder's credit history and income, there is a minimum APR of 13.24% and a maximum APR of 24.24%.
 The Apple Card has no yearly fees, no fees for transactions, and no fees for penalties.

 It does have credit limits.
 The limits are determined by the cardholder's credit score, credit age, and income at the time of application.
 Credit limits as low as $50 have been self-reported by cardholders, with limits of over $15,000 also being reported.

 Unlike many other credit cards, only one person may use the digital card.
 Each individual in a household must apply for their own Apple credit card if they wish to use it.

-Cardholders were offered the ability to miss their March payment interest-free by using a new "Customer Assistance Program" with Apple Support.
-With no signs of the coronavirus pandemic slowing down, users have been given the ability to defer payments through June.
+Cardholders were offered the ability to miss their March 2020 payment interest-free by using a new "Customer Assistance Program" with Apple Support.
+With no signs of the coronavirus pandemic slowing down, users have been given the ability to defer payments past the initial estimate.

 Goldman Sachs will report credit information to Transunion, and as of July 2020, Experian as well.